 Welcome!
-In this guide, we’ll walk you through how to install Kubecost into your Kubernetes cluster.
-The Kubecost helm chart inludes all necessary dependencies and takes only a few minutes to install.
+This guide will walk you through installing Kubecost into your Kubernetes cluster.
+The Kubecost helm chart inludes all product dependencies and takes only a few minutes to install.

 In order to deploy the Kubecost helm chart, ensure the following are completed:

 Running the following commands will also install Prometheus, Grafana, and kube-state-metrics in the namespace supplied.
 View install configuration options here.